regs79/bifrost/README.md

-# Bifrost
+# 🌈 Bifrost

 **Bifrost** is a lightweight, configurable link picker for Linux desktops.

-When set as your default browser, Bifrost intercepts link clicks,
-and displays a polished selection screen where you can quickly choose **which browser** to open the link with.
+When set as your default browser, Bifrost intercepts link clicks and displays a selection screen where you can quickly choose **which browser** to open the link with.

-Inspired by the Norse "Bifrost bridge" — connecting worlds —
-Bifrost connects your clicks to the browser you want.
+Inspired by the Norse "Bifrost bridge" — connecting worlds — Bifrost connects your clicks to the browser you want.

 ---